randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

         .. note::

-           Valid values for the Suite parameter are
+           Valid values for the Suite variable are
              * wcs10
              * wcs11
              * wfs10